 From another expert source, we understand that it is not possible to conclude that a naturally fractured reservoir will flow oil based only on borehole imaging.
 The fractures might be closed due to overburden pressure, or they might not be connected enough to enable flow of oil.
 No tests have been done yet on the Kimmeridge at Brockham.
 Angus continues to tout the Horse Hill (nick-named the Gatwick Gusher) reportedly successful test flow rates, but forgets to mention the disappointing results at Broadford Bridge in Q4 2017/Q1 2018, where UKOG concluded that the Kimmeridge “appears to be unproductive due to low reservoir permeability” and that new completion and other reservoir stimulation techniques will need to be considered on future wells.
 In any case, even if an unconventional reservoir is naturally fractured, it will still require the drilling of back-to-back wells in order to drain the fractures efficiently, and it will likely require acid stimulation.

-Acid stimulation* is a type of fracking performed on limestone or sandstone-rich shale that dissolves the rock enlarging or creating new fractures.
+Acid stimulation* can be described as a type of fracking performed on limestone or sandstone-rich shale that dissolves the rock enlarging or creating new fractures.
 We believe that this is the process Angus Energy’s MD, Paul Vonk, describes in this podcast talking about the plans at Brockham (from c.4 to 5 min).

 Acid stimulation, which the industry sometimes refers to as an “acid squeeze”, includes matrix acidising (fluid pumped below formation fracture pressure) and acid fracking (fluid pumped above formation fracture pressure).
 It uses less water than high volume hydraulic fracturing, but because it’s an acid-based method, the concentrations of acid and other chemicals are higher.
 In addition to high strength hydrochloric or hydrofluoric acids (used on limestone and sandstone respectively), other chemicals are added, similar to those used in the hydraulic fracturing process.